MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/2-create-a-search-experience/readme.md

 **Explanation of index.html updates:**

 * A new `div` element with the class `panel` is added.
 This `div` serves as the main container for all search-related UI elements.
-* Inside the `panel`, another `div` with the class `flex-column` is introduced to arrange the search input and results list vertically.
+* Inside the `panel`, another `div` with the id `search-ui` and the class `flex-column` is introduced to arrange the search input and results list vertically.
 * An `<input>` element with `id="search-input"` is the text field for user search queries.
 * An `<ul>` (unordered list) element with `id="search-results"` will be dynamically populated with locations matching the user's query.